markd2/MarkDnD/ThirdAdventure/scratch-paper.md

 ### Outside

-A one-story building, kind of like [this image](assets/tower.jpg) but with enclosd walls.
+* A one-story building, kind of like [this image](assets/tower.jpg) but with enclosd walls.
 You do see a (paper) door on one side.

-Got the tower from Google Image Search - not sure who it originally came from yet.
+* Handout of origami tower

 ----------